Rasagna0409/assignment2-Banda/README.md

 2. To be successful as a Quality Analyst, you should demonstrate strong attention to detail and have analytical and problem-solving abilities.

+- Quality analysts responsibities includes working with developers closely and getting the errors resolved by them
+- A Quality analyst must create test scripts according to the website with the errors identified